-Kathryn Schulz, author of Being Wrong, interviews Mountaineer Ed Viesturs on Making Mistake
+Kathryn Schulz, the author of Being Wrong, interviews Mountaineer Ed Viesturs on Making Mistakes

 You've written that the worst mistake of your climbing career occurred on K2–which is a bad place for a mistake, given its reputation as the deadliest mountain in the world.
 Can you describe what happened?